mitogen-hq/mitogen/docs/howitworks.rst

-The slave's :py:mod:`logging` package root logger is configured to have the same log level as the root logger in the master, and :py:class:`econtext.core.LogHandler` is installed to forward logs to the master context's :py:data:`FORWARD_LOG <econtext.core.FORWARD_LOG>` handle.
+The slave's :py:mod:`logging` package root logger is configured to have the same log level as the root logger in the master, and :py:class:`mitogen.core.LogHandler` is installed to forward logs to the master context's :py:data:`FORWARD_LOG <mitogen.core.FORWARD_LOG>` handle.

 The log level is copied into the slave to avoid generating a potentially large amount of network IO forwarding logs that will simply be filtered away once